WhatsApp sucks. Why? And what should be done about it?

 Conclusion

-So here’s why WhatsApp sucks, if anyone asks you “Why don’t you just install WhatsApp?” or “Why do you send me an SMS instead of using WhatsApp?”, send them this article and, maybe, they will understand.
+So here’s why WhatsApp sucks, if anyone asks you “Why don’t you just install WhatsApp?” or “Why do you send me an SMS instead of using WhatsApp?”, send them this article and, maybe, they will understand why and move on, or maybe not, but at least you’ve tried.